Jorhat Institute of Science and Technology: Abeyaantrix

 Abeyaantrix (Assamese: অভিযান্ত্ৰিক্স, Hindi: अभियांत्रिक्ष) is the national-level annual technical festival of Jorhat Institute of Science & Technology.
 The name is derived from Sanskrit word "अभियांत्रिकी", which means "engineering".
 The root word is "अभियंता" in Sanskrit/Hindi or "অভিযন্তা" in Assamese, which means "engineer".

 Abeyaantrix is one of the best Techno-Cultural fest in North-East India along with Techxetra, Alecheringa, Incandescence.

 This is one of the common platforms in North-East India to showcase knowledge and intellect.
 It is a blend of different technical and cultural events, and has social events as well.
 Abeyaantrix attracts enthusiasts from various parts of India.
 It is one of the technical festivals of North-East India which reaches out to both engineering and non-engineering students.
 It is sometimes abbreviated as Abx on social networking websites.
 The latest addition, Abeyaantrix-2018, was held in March 2018.

 Abeyaantrix was halted by the college authority in 2019 for an indefinite period due to some unforeseen issues that arose in that edition.

 Mayaan

 Mayaan is the souvenir of Abeyaantrix.
 It is published annually by team Abeyaantrix to commemorate the events held during the fest.
 It is usually released at the inauguration ceremony of Abeyaantrix in the presence of the guests.
 Mayaan contains articles poems and other writing by the students and faculty members of JIST.
 The souvenir also publishes writings by guest writers.

 Mayaan is a Hebrew word which means "fountain".
 It was chosen to convey "a fountain of knowledge".

-Miscellaneous

-Construction of new buildings and renovation efforts are currently underway.
-However, due to some unforeseen reasons, projects have been delayed by a considerable amount of time.
-The Hostels are scheduled to be renovated by the end of 2023.